siddharthsinghvats/BMICalculator/README.md

 # BMICalculator
-An app to calculate BMI
+An app to calculate BMI using HTML, CSS,JavaScript and Bootstrap for better UI.